 Student Council - The Student Council, which is the leadership of the student government, is an excellent introduction to civic responsibility and the democratic process.
 Officers are elected by the students in grades sixth, seventh, and eighth.
-There are also class representatives in fifth through eigth grades.
+There are also class representatives in fifth through eighth grades.
 Student Council members meet with a teacher-facilitator to plan events involving school and community outreach.

 Leadership Institutes - Archbishop Curley High School (boys) and The Institute of Notre Dame (girls)